 As well as grind size, you can select the proportion of coffee beans from each of the two bean hoppers.
 This allows you to easily blend your own coffee if you like from your whole bean coffee choices.

 Are most people going to use all these features?
 Probably not.
 But it’s incredibly cool to have them available to you.

 It looks great too, even though it is a behemoth of a machine.
 So, you need to have a good amount of available space.

 It even has A.I. and machine learning built in to better customize your drinks over time based on your selections and preferences.
-You can even view how many of each drink you’ve had if you love statistics and really want to.

 There are only 2 downsides: